-- Choose an appropriate time for step-down (no respiratory infection, patient not travelling, not pregnant) - Document baseline status (symptom control and lung function), provide a written asthma action plan, monitor closely, and book a follow-up visit - Step down through available formulations to reduce the ICS dose by 25-50% at 2-3 month intervals (see full GINA report for details) - Do not completely withdraw ICS (in adults or adolescents) unless it is needed temporarily to confirm the diagnosis of asthma
+- Choose an appropriate time for step-down (no respiratory infection, patient not travelling, not pregnant) - Document baseline status (symptom control and lung function), provide a written asthma action plan, monitor closely, and book a follow-up visit - Step down through available formulations to reduce the ICS dose by 25-50% at 2-3 month intervals (see Box 3-9 in full GINA 2018 report for details of how to step down different controller treatments) - Do not completely stop ICS in adults or adolescents with a diagnosis of asthma unless this is needed temporarily to confirm the diagnosis of asthma.
+Make sure a follow-up appointment is arranged.